 - When it comes to deciding if you should visit the emergency room or urgent care, your decisions should largely depend on the symptoms and situation you are facing.

 - If you are in an emergency situation, you should visit an emergency room.
 If you are not experiencing an urgent medical situation and the hours are between 8 AM and 5 PM, you may want to consider visiting an urgent care center instead.

 - In addition, urgent care visits are typically more affordable than an emergency room visit, especially if you are uninsured.
 You may also have shorter wait times at urgent care facilities.

 When to visit an urgent care center

-You should always use your own judgment if you are in an emergency situation.
+You should always consult with your doctor regarding your medical situation.
 If your symptoms are severe or you are experiencing a medical emergency, you should call 911 and go to an emergency room.

 You may want to consider visiting an urgent care center for any of the following reasons:

 - Fever- However, the ER may be more appropriate for infants and toddlers

 - Foreign objects in the eyes or nose